4GeeksAcademy/cybersecurity-syllabus/00-prework/introduction-virtualbox.md

 ---
 title: "What is VirtualBox?"
-subtitle: "Learn how this powerful tool works, and learn how to create a virtual machine."
+subtitle: "Learn how to use VirtualBox, a free tool that allows you to create and manage virtual machines.
+Discover how to install operating systems, allocate resources such as CPU, RAM, and storage, and configure networks to safely simulate different environments."
-tags: ["cybersecurity"]
+tags: ["cybersecurity", "virtualbox"]
 authors: ["arnaldoperez"]

 ---